Table of Contents

 You just don’t seem as happy, or things just aren’t as fun as they used to be.
 Maybe the stress of everyday life has become a negative factor in your relationship.

-Let’s not forget about COVID-19 , and all the ways that can affect your relationship.
+Let’s not forget about COVID-19 , and all the ways that it can negatively affect your relationship.

 Between the stress of finances, working from home, the lack of separation between work and home life, not being able to spend time with friends, the inability to go on vacation, being cooped up in the house all day together, and not being able to just go out to dinner anymore have all taken a toll.